Information security

 Who can access the data

-Authentication and authorisation of all users is via either a healthcare organisation managed authentication service or by managing healthcare organisation specific Concentric Health user accounts on behalf of the healthcare organisation.
+Authentication and authorisation of all users is via either a organisation managed authentication (SSO) service (e.g. Entra or NHSmail) or by managing organisation specific Concentric user accounts.

 Patients

-Patients are sent an email and/or SMS message which allows them to securely view their consent record, and optionally to give consent remotely.
-This message is shared at the completion of each interaction with a clinician.
-Messages are sent using GDPR compliant external email/SMS services, and contain no special category data.
+Patients can be sent an email and/or SMS message which allows them to securely view their consent information, and optionally to give consent remotely.
+Messages are sent using GDPR compliant email/SMS services, with messages containing no special category data.

 Patient authentication is described within the technical details.